Be sure to check out his highly anticipated new book, The Fourth Turning is Here, which is now available for purchase.

 To view and search all NewsWires, reports, videos, and podcasts, visit Demography World.

 For help making full use of our archives, see this short tutorial.

 * * *

 Neil Howe is a renowned authority on generations and social change in America.
 An acclaimed bestselling author and speaker, he is the nation's leading thinker on today's generations—who they are, what motivates them, and how they will shape America's future.

 A historian, economist, and demographer, Howe is also a recognized authority on global aging, long-term fiscal policy, and migration.
 He is a senior associate to the Center for Strategic and International Studies (CSIS) in Washington, D.C., where he helps direct the CSIS Global Aging Initiative.

 Howe has written over a dozen books on generations, demographic change, and fiscal policy, many of them with William Strauss.
 Howe and Strauss' first book, Generations, is a history of America told as a sequence of generational biographies.
 Vice President Al Gore called it "the most stimulating book on American history that I have ever read" and sent a copy to every member of Congress.
 Newt Gingrich called it "an intellectual tour de force."
 Of their book, The Fourth Turning, The Boston Globe wrote, "If Howe and Strauss are right, they will take their place among the great American prophets."
-The follow-up book, The Fourth Turning Is Here, is available now.
+The follow-up book, The Fourth Turning Is Here, hit shelves last week.